jbiesiada/stopboard/README.md

 # stopboard
 ==============

-An app to show timetables of the nearest departures from selected bus/tram stop in Kraków
+An app to show timetables of the nearest departures from selected bus/tram stop in Kraków.

-data Exported daily from the website
+Data exported daily from the website.